-Studies have shown that within 12-24 hours of smoking cessation, there is a significant decrease in the effects of carbon monoxide in the body, and much of the nicotine in the bloodstream will be gone.
-Unfortunately, a short-term cessation of smoking in terms of pulmonary effects, is not really enough, and at least four to six smoke-free weeks prior to oral surgery is needed to reach optimum risk reduction.
+Studies have shown that within 12-24 hours of smoking cessation, there is a significant decrease in the effects of carbon monoxide in the body.
+And, much of the nicotine in the bloodstream will be gone.
+Unfortunately, a short-term cessation of smoking in terms of pulmonary effects, is not really enough.
+At least four to six smoke-free weeks prior to oral surgery is needed to reach optimum risk reduction.

-Patients who have been able to quit for ten weeks or more will have their risk reduced to almost the same level as patients who have never smoked.
+Patients who have quit for ten weeks or more will have their risk reduced to almost the same level as patients who have never smoked.

 However, even if you smoke, you still should consider implants to replace missing or failing teeth.
 According to the American Dental Association (ADA), dental implants are one of the most important advances in dentistry during the past 40 years.
 Smoking will impact dental implants.

 It is important to get the expert opinion of a knowledgeable and experienced implant specialist in Costa Rica to discuss a plan for your smoking cessation.
 If you’re missing one or more teeth, dental implants are a great way to help you look and feel more confident.
 Our dental experts at Costa Rica Dental Guide can help you decide whether implants are your best option.
 But keep in mind that smoking is also detrimental to conventional bridgework.

 Start a Smoking-Cessation Program